Posting for GitHub Pages

 Place the file in the

-directory under your site’s root directory.
+Put your article in the_postsdirectory under your site’s root directory.
 Create the directory if it doesn’t exist. -

 Name the file as